-The cost and price will be important to you also so we have provided price checkers below from 3 separate suppliers in the UK to ensure you get the best value for your money so make sure to check these out also…
+The cost and price will be important to you also so we have provided some comparisons for you to make in the UK to ensure you get the best value for your money so make sure to check these out also…

 Treadmill Review Overview:

 |Price Range:||Approx £650 up to £900 (at the time of this review)|

 |Warranties||2 years on Parts / 10 years on the Motor / Lifetime on the Frame|

 |Best Price:||Amazon UK - View Todays Price Here|

 |Orders Online||Yes, orders accepted online mostly with free deliveries|

 |Deliveries||Location dependant – Generally within 5 days|